mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.30:

+Mar 5, 2020: Modifications to the DungeonGenerator.cs class.

 Update 1.29:

 Mar 4, 2020: Updated DungeonGenerator.cs class to add random room generator, and random generation for each room (via arrays).